ICanBoogie/ActiveRecord/README.md

-### Defining the database connection

-The `CONNECTION` key specifies the database connection, an instance of the [Connection][] class.

-### Defining the Active Record class

-The `ACTIVERECORD_CLASS` key specifies the class used to instantiate the active records of the model.

 ### Defining the name of the table

-The `NAME` key specifies the name of the table.
+The `$name` argument specifies the name of the table.
 If a table prefix is defined by the connection, it is used to prefix the table name.
 The `name` and `unprefixed_name` properties returns the prefixed name and original name of the table:

 ```php
 <?php